Emmotes/ic_spoilers/docs/season_6.md

 ![Zorbu Season Portrait](images/season_6/zorbu.png)![Nrakk Season Portrait](images/season_6/nrakk.png)![Korth Season Portrait](images/season_6/korth.png)![Warden Season Portrait](images/season_6/warden.png)![Sisaspia Season Portrait](images/season_6/sisaspia.png)

-We believe the five seasonal champions this time around are likely to be Zorbu, Nrakk, Korth, Warden and Sisaspia.
+The five seasonal champions this time around will be Zorbu Warden Sisaspia Nrakk and Korth.
+We know this because the seasonal chest will be `Gold Elemental Rebirth Chest` and it contains loot for those champions.

 This means the theme this season is (or seems to be) high dexterity CNE originals.